tydaeus/notes/windows/utility/event_logs.md

      Where-Object { ($_.TimeCreated -ge $begin) -and ($_.TimeCreated -le $end) }
 ```

+### Useful Object Properties
+The following event object properties can be useful for examining and/or filtering them
+* `.TimeCreated` - DateTime when the event was created
+* `.LevelDisplayName` - level at which event was logged
+* `.ProviderName` - indicates what app logged the event (corresponds to the "Source" field in event viewer)
+* `.Message` - description of the event

 ## Export via `wevtutil`
 Export the application log via `wevtutil`: